tfb-sv/ER-SFXRecolorTool/README.md

 - Be familiar with and ready to use [ModEngine2](https://github.com/soulsmods/ModEngine2.git) and [WitchyBND](https://github.com/ividyon/WitchyBND.git).

 ## Installation
-1. Download the latest release of this tool.
+1. Download the latest release of the tool.
 2. Extract the tool folder from the downloaded file.
 3. Place the extracted folder in a directory, such as the `Users\<your-windows-username>`, where file read/write permissions are unrestricted.